 - Reduces pain and discomfort

-- Can boost your confidence by closing the gap between your two front teeth.
+- It can boost your confidence by closing the gap between your two front teeth.

 Disadvantages of Labial Frenectomy

-There are very few risks associated with labial frenectomies, but they do occur.
+Few risks are associated with labial frenectomies, but they do occur.

 Complications can include: